Bought a new phone? One of the first things you should do is transfer your contacts list.

 1) Transferring your contacts via Google Cloud

-The simplest way to transfer your contacts from your current Android phone to another handset is to take advantage of the very reliable Google Cloud back-up service, which is available on all Android devices.
+The simplest way to transfer your contacts from your current Android phone to another handset is to use the reliable Google Cloud backup service available on all Android devices.

-The great advantage of transferring your contacts this way is that once you’ve set up Google Cloud you won’t have to worry about transferring contacts again in future.
+The great advantage of transferring your contacts this way is that once you’ve set up Google Cloud, you won’t have to worry about transferring contacts again.

 If you’re already signed in with your Google account, it’s likely that the contacts are already synced.